cashshuffle/cashshuffle-electron-cash-plugin/README.md

 1. Use `Shuffle input address` to choose coin which you want to shuffle.
 This list of coins is formed from  the UTXO's of your wallet.

 2. From `Shuffle change address` choose the address for your change.
-You can leave this as the default setting if you want to use input address as chang address.
+You can leave this as the default setting if you want to use input address as change address.

 3. From `Shuffle output address` choose the address for the shuffled output.